Epic Loaded Dirty Fries

 Scroll down to the recipe card at the bottom of this post for the full ingredient notes and instructions - I've provided some more in-depth steps for making this recipe here, however.

-Step 1: Prep Your Fries
+Step 1) Prep Your Fries

-Preheat your oven to 200 degrees C | 400 degrees F and line a baking dish with baking paper.
 Spread the fries onto the baking tray (trying to keep them to one flat layer if possible) and sprinkle over the seasoning and oil.
-Mix the fries with the seasoning so they’re evenly coated, then pop your fries into the oven to cook for 20 – 25 minutes.
+If you're using additional ingredients like the red pepper and bacon bits, add these to the baking tray too.
+Place the tray into the oven to cook for 15 minutes before adding the other toppings.

-Step 3: Make the cheese sauce
+Step 2) Make the cheese sauce

+While the fries are cooking, make the cheese sauce if you're making it from scratch.
 To make the cheese sauce, add the oil to the same dish you were just using, then add the plain flour and stir continuously for a couple of minutes.
 Add in your milk, always stirring to avoid lumps, and cook until the sauce has begun to thicken (~5 minutes).

-Step 4: Prepare the other toppings
+Step 3) Prepare the other toppings

 While the fries finish cooking, finely chop your cilantro, get your pickled red onions out of the fridge, dice your tomato, and prepare your homemade guacamole if using.

-Step 5: Assemble the fries
+Step 4) Assemble the fries

-Step 6: Added the other toppings
+Step 5) Added the other toppings

 Expert Tips

-• For a vegan-friendly option, use vegan cheese instead of cheddar and mozzarella.
+- For a vegan-friendly option, use vegan cheese instead of cheddar and mozzarella.

-• Top with fried beans and homemade guacamole for nacho fries!
+- Top with fried beans and homemade guacamole for nacho fries!

-• Add some crunch: To add some extra texture to your dirty fries, try sprinkling some crispy fried onions or even some crushed-up tortilla chips on top.
+- Add some crunch: To add some extra texture to your dirty fries, try sprinkling some crispy fried onions or even some crushed-up tortilla chips on top.

 Storage